Katy Perry shows vulnerability, maturity on new album 'Prism'

 Although she had initially expected to make a darker, more acoustic record, Perry said the opposite happened and she became much more upbeat, which is reflected in the album's title.

-"Unconditionally," the second single and Perry's favorite song on the album, is a big, soaring ballad with a heavy drum tribal influence.
+"Unconditionally," the second single and Perry's favourite song on the album, is a big, soaring ballad with a heavy drum tribal influence.
 Its lyrics speak about an all-accepting love.

 Perry wrote "Roar," a thumping pop tune and her 10th No.1 Top 40 track, after becoming complacent in a relationship and not speaking up for herself.